python-trio/sphinxcontrib-trio/docs/source/index.rst

 Bugs and limitations
 --------------------

-* Currently there are no tests, because I don't know how to test a sphinx extension.
+* Currently the test suite is very minimal, because I don't know how to test a sphinx extension.
 If you do, please let me know.

 * Python supports defining abstract properties like::